Safeguarding Governance

 Safeguarding Policy

-We recommend that all voluntary, community and social enterprises adopt the National Society for the Prevention of Cruelty to Children (NSPCC)’s model Safeguarding Policy Statement, suitably adapted to their needs.
+We recommend that all Voluntary, Community and Social Enterprises (VCSEs) adopt the National Society for the Prevention of Cruelty to Children (NSPCC)’s model Safeguarding Policy Statement, suitably adapting it to their needs.

 Safeguarding Procedures